Updated January 2019

 Root & Bloom

 The owners of this adorable place spent years living in San Diego, Los Angeles, and Boston, all the while appreciating vegan food in those cities, so you can imagine what the food/vibe are like.
-Root + Bloom is in a large, open-air gazebo located behind Thinking Elvish Fantasy Chocolate on Elmwood Avenue near Bryant.
+Root + Bloom is located inside the old Thinking Elvish space on Elmwood Ave near Bryant and also has a large, open-air gazebo in the back as well.
 Picture it: mac n cheese, nachos, tacos, sliders, and milkshakes with 1000% of the flavor and none of the guilt.
 This place is a ~dream~.

 The Healthy Scratch